-Name: Jane Blythe; aspects of her were known as Mr Symington and Mr Blenkinsop.
+Jane Blythe, aspects of her were known as Mr Symington and Mr Blenkinsop.

-As an individual, Jane was a very intriguing opponent for The Doctor, due to her command of time allowing her to develop devices that allowed people to relive the same moment in time without ever interacting with their past or future selves by accident.
-At the same time, her knowledge of legal contracts allowing her to trick people into signing contracts that could allow them to ‘borrow’ time that would inevitably force humans into a position where they had to pay back more time than they could ever possess.
+As an individual, Jane was a very intriguing villain for The Doctor, because of her command of time allowing her to develop devices that allowed people to relive the same moment in time without ever interacting with their past or future selves by accident.
+At the same time, her knowledge of legal contracts allowed her to trick people into signing contracts that could allow them to ‘borrow’ time that would get force humans into a position where they had to pay back more time than they could ever possess.

-Unable to remove the watch without causing Amy to age to death, The Doctor was forced to distract Symington and Blenkinsop by programming her watch to slightly malfunction, leaving a fragment of her time in the Bank so that The two men would think that Amy was still there, cutting them off from the TARDIS in the bank vault while leaving them free to determine how to solve the problem.
-In order to get an inside man inside the bank, they contacted Andrew Brown, an analyst At The bank who Rory had witnessed in at least three locations simultaneously earlier, learning that he had started to use so much time that There were now multiple versions of him working on various odd jobs around his house.
-Revealing the amount of time that Andrew now owed as a result of his contract – reaching up to around 55, 000 years -, The Doctor was able to ‘erase’ the future versions of Andrew present as the earliest Andrew resolved not to use any more time to avoid creating any more interest.
-While talking with Andrew, The Doctor and Amy noted that something else was going on beyond the temporal manipulation, as it was completely impractical to set up this kind of contract when it would be impossible for the humans to repay Symington and Blenkinsop’s ‘backers’ with the time they had borrowed.
+Unable to remove the watch without causing Amy to age to death, The Doctor was forced to distract Symington and Blenkinsop by programming her watch to slightly malfunction, leaving a fragment of her time in the Bank so that the two men would think that Amy was still there, cutting them off from the TARDIS in the bank vault while leaving them free to determine how to solve the problem.
+In order to get an inside man inside the bank, they contacted Andrew Brown, an analyst at the bank who Rory had witnessed in at least three locations simultaneously earlier, learning that he had started to use so much time that there were now multiple versions of him working on various odd jobs around his house.
+Revealing the amount of time that Andrew now owed as a result of his contract – reaching up to around 55, 000 years, The Doctor was able to ‘erase’ the future versions of Andrew present as the earliest Andrew resolved not to use any more time to avoid creating any more interest.
+While talking with Andrew, The Doctor and Amy noted that something else was going on beyond the temporal mutation, as it was completely impractical to set up this kind of contract when it would be impossible for the humans to repay Symington and Blenkinsop’s ‘backers’ with the time they had borrowed.

-With Andrew working with them while Nadia – a bank employee with a damaged watch that caused her to randomly age back and forth – kept an eye on the TARDIS, they discovered an alien storage facility At The Millennium Dome where the ‘accounts’ of peoples’ borrowed time were kept in glass-like boxes, the boxes listing Laing-Randall as the person they should be returned to if lost.
-Returning to the bank, The Doctor was able to configure Nadia’s broken watch to ‘cloak’ him and his companions as well – Symington and Blenkinsop ignoring ‘Nadia’ as they knew her watch was broken, as well as the damage rendering her partly invisible to them -, The Doctor’s analysis of future newspaper articles revealing that The events in the present were already changing future history so that, for example, the invention of a battery that used cosmic background radiation to never run down had now been invented by a different person and suffered the occasional sudden power depletion.
+With Andrew working with them while Nadia – a bank employee with a damaged watch that caused her to randomly age back and forth – kept an eye on the TARDIS, they discovered an alien storage facility at the Millennium Dome where the ‘accounts’ of peoples’ borrowed time were kept in glass-like boxes, the boxes listing Laing-Randall as the person they should be returned to if lost.
+Returning to the bank, The Doctor was able to configure Nadia’s broken watch to ‘cloak’ him and his companions as well – Symington and Blenkinsop ignoring ‘Nadia’ as they knew her watch was broken, as well as the damage rendering her partly invisible to them, The Doctor’s analysis of future newspaper articles revealing that the events in the present were already changing future history so that, for example, the invention of a battery that used cosmic background radiation to never run down had now been invented by a different person and suffered the occasional sudden power depletedition.